Free Consultation · Call 24/7

 How Much Is My Pennsylvania Birth Injury Claim Worth?

-All birth injury cases are different, and even though our birth injury attorneys cannot determine a specific amount in advance that you should expect to receive, we can review the unique factors pertaining to your specific case to decide on a rough value that we will use when negotiating a settlement.
+All birth injury cases are different, and even though our birth injury attorneys in Philadelphia, PA, cannot determine a specific amount in advance that you should expect to receive, we can review the unique factors pertaining to your specific case to decide on a rough value that we will use when negotiating a settlement.
 For example, we might consider the following questions when calculating an estimate of your case’s worth:

 • What are the nature and extent of your child’s injury (i.e., Is the damage permanent?
 Does it significantly impair their life and the life of their caregiver?
 Did it result in chronic pain or disfigurement?)